Milica

 Milica (Милица; pronounced 'Millitsa') is a feminine name popular in Balkan countries.
 It is a diminutive form of the given name Mila, meaning 'kind', 'dear' or 'sweet'.
 The name was used for a number of queens and princesses, including Milica of Serbia, wife of Tsar Lazar, who is honored as a saint in the Serbian Orthodox Church.
 Milica has been the most popular name for girls born in Serbia since 1991, and is overall the most common female given name in the country.
-The name of Princess Milica of Montenegro was often translated as Milizza in English language publications.
+The name of Princess Milica of Montenegro was often translated as Militza in English language publications.